smiinx/CLight/README.md

  * and more.
 This Library gets updated regularly, where bugs will be fixed and new features will be added.

+Disclaimer: CLight is completely free to use and doesnt require any permission from it's owner to use.

 ![](utils/clight.png)

 ## Installation